Table of Contents:

 To sue for patent infringement, you must have an active patent.
 If your patent is expired, it will not be possible to sue the infringing party.
 If you see someone infringing on your patent, it’s advised to take action as soon as possible, as the longer you wait, the more difficult it can be to back your case.
 Patent holders must also file a lawsuit within six years of the detected infringement, otherwise, they might not recover damages.
 It’s important to be 100% sure the infringing party is infringing on your patent, as a full court case will likely be expensive.

-It should be noted that while a case to sue for patent infringement should be filed in timely manner, it’s important to conduct a pre-filing investigation.
+It should be noted that while a case to sue for patent infringement should be filed in a timely manner, it’s important to conduct a pre-filing investigation.
 While investigating copyright infringement can be time-consuming, and even expensive, so are lawsuits!
 This will help determine if the alleged infringing party is infringing on your patent, and if there will be any doubt in your case.

 Even if there are no similar products to yours out there, it’s important to protect your patent regardless.
 Being proactive is the best way to protect your brand from stealing what you’ve worked hard on.
 Red Points can help streamline the process of brand protection by detecting infringers.
 Request a demo to protect your patent today.